-Once in the Caribbean, most plantation owners considered servants and freemen from Ireland as a potentially subversive lot who had to be controlled and kept in a labouring status.
-The English government variously referred to the Irish as: rogues, vagabonds, rebels, neutrals, felons and military prisoners.
-4 Punishments for attempted escapes included branding the letters ‘FT’ (Fugitive Traitor) on the servant’s forehead.
+Once in the Caribbean, many plantation owners considered servants and freemen from Ireland as a potentially subversive lot who had to be controlled and kept in a labouring status.
+The English government allegedly referred to the Irish as: rogues, vagabonds, rebels, neutrals, felons and military prisoners.
+5 Punishments for attempted escapes included branding the letters ‘FT’ (Fugitive Traitor) on the servant’s forehead.

-There was also explicit racism towards the Irish.
 One assembly member in Barbados is quoted in 1667 as stating, ‘We have more than a good many Irish amongst us, therefore I am for the downright Scott, who I am certain will fight without a crucifix about his neck’.
-5 English masters considered their Irish servants as belonging to a backward culture, unfit to contribute anything beyond their labour to colonial development.
-Their adherence to the Catholic religion reinforced the planters’ perception of them as opposed to the English Protestant colonising mission.
-Moreover, fear of a French invasion of the island led to a deep distrust of the Irish.
+6

 By the third quarter of the 17th century on the island of Montserrat, the Irish immigrants were in the ascendancy.
-A 1678 census shows a vibrant community of almost 1,900 Irishmen, women and children – a verifiable 50% of the population – existing as either indentured servants or freemen.
+A 1678 census shows a vibrant community of almost 1,900 Irish men, women and children – a verifiable 50% of the population – existing as either indentured servants or freemen.
 Comparable figures for the other Leeward Islands were 26% Irish on Antigua, 22% on Nevis, and 10% on St Christopher.
-6
+7

-The legacy of such a diaspora today is that on several of the Caribbean islands there are place names such as Cork Hill, Kinsale, Roche’s mountain, Carty’s Gaunt and Delvins from the Emerald Isle.
+The legacy of such a diaspora today is that on several of the Caribbean islands there are place names such as Cork Hill, Kinsale and Roche’s Mountain from the Emerald Isle.
 In islands such as Montserrat, St Patrick’s Day is a national holiday among the inhabitants and the telephone directory contains page after page of Irish names such as Allens, Ryans, Daley’s, Farrell’s Riley’s and Sweeney’s.
-8

 - 1. See HCA 30/636, CO 1/21 and CO 1/42. ^

-- 6. A ‘riotous and unruly lot’: Irish indentured servants and Freemen in the English West Indies, 1644-1713, Hilary McD Beckles, William and Mary Quarterly XLVII, 1990. ^
+- 7. Hilary McD Beckles, A ‘riotous and unruly lot’: Irish indentured servants and Freemen in the English West Indies, 1644-1713, William and Mary Quarterly XLVII, 1990. ^